-- Peremptory challenges (and the Crown right to stand aside in criminal trials)
+• consider peremptory challenges in criminal and civil trials and the Crown right to stand aside jurors in criminal trials with regard to: